26 Apr Random Book Changed my Life

-Previously I talked about how, at 10 years old, I decided to become a vet.
-Fast-forward and I’m trying my best to get into Vet School in Japan.
+A while back I talked about how, at 10 years old, I decided to become a vet (Good to read ‘My Rocky Story’ first if you haven’t done so, just puts it all in context).
+Fast-forward a few years and I’m trying my best to get into Vet School in Japan.
 Japan is super academic, to give you an idea, I studied at Cram school from 8am until 11pm.
 Everyone there has to study HARD to get in to their desired University.

 Walking home disappointed after years of cram school and my second time of trying to get into vet school I wondered into a book shop, straight to the travel section like something was pulling me there.
 I picked up a random book at eye level and opened at a random page.
 On the right side of that page was The University of Queensland , read a little more and quickly discovered they had a Veterinary Science course there.

-God knows what took me to that book and even more mystifying is what they thought of me when I called asking about the University in my terrible English.
-After quite a while, it was clear that I would have to do a Foundation Course in English at the University before they would let me anywhere near the Veterinary Science course.
+God knows what took me to that book and even more mystifying is what they thought of me when I called asking about the University with my terrible English.
+After quite a while, it was clear (to them 😉 that I would have to do a Foundation Course in English at the University before they would let me anywhere near the Veterinary Science course.